PerseusKyogre09/Neural-Nexus/README.md

 ## Monitoring and Analytics

-Firebase provides several tools to monitor your application:
+Both Supabase and Firebase provide tools to monitor your application:

+1. **Supabase Dashboard**: Track database usage, API calls, and authentication
-1. **Firebase Analytics**: Track user engagement and app usage
+2. **Firebase Analytics** (if using): Track user engagement and app usage
-2. **Firebase Performance**: Monitor app performance
-3. **Firebase Crashlytics**: Track and fix crashes

-Access these through the Firebase Console.
+3. **Vercel Analytics**: Monitor page performance and user metrics

+## Edge Functions vs. Serverless Functions

+This app uses both Edge Functions (for lightweight operations) and standard serverless functions (for heavier processing):

+- **Edge Functions**: Fast, lightweight API routes that run globally close to users
+- **Serverless Functions**: More powerful Node.js environments for database operations and complex processing

 ## Contributing